GoogleChrome/web.dev/src/site/content/en/blog/optimize-ttfb/index.md

 ### Understanding high TTFB with `Server-Timing`

-The [`Server-Timing` response header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Server-Timing) can be used in your application back end to measure distinct back end processes that could contribute to high latency.
+The [`Server-Timing` response header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Server-Timing) can be used in your application backend to measure distinct backend processes that could contribute to high latency.
 The header value's structure is flexible, accepting, at minimum, a handle that you define.
 Optional values include a duration value (via `dur`), as well as an optional human-readable description (via `desc`).

 {% Aside %}
-If measuring back end latency with `Server-Timing` is not feasible, then a suitable alternative may be to rely on [Application Performance Monitoring (APM)](https://en.wikipedia.org/wiki/Application_performance_management) to detect and diagnose back end performance problems.
+If measuring backend latency with `Server-Timing` is not feasible, then a suitable alternative may be to rely on [Application Performance Monitoring (APM)](https://en.wikipedia.org/wiki/Application_performance_management) to detect and diagnose backend performance problems.
 {% endAside %}

-`Serving-Timing` can be used to measure many application back end processes, but there are some that you may want to pay special attention to:
+`Serving-Timing` can be used to measure many application backend processes, but there are some that you may want to pay special attention to:

 - Database queries
 - Server-side rendering time, if applicable